ashley190/travelapp/README.md

 ### Set up project on Github and CI workflow
 Along with the resource gathering phase, the project was initialised on GitHub and a Continuous Integration(CI) workflow was written for several tasks to be automated upon pushing code from a local development environment into GitHub.
 Tasks include:-
 1. Running automated tests on code
-    2. Style check using flake8
+2. Data type checks using mypy.
-    3. Type hinting checks using mypy.
+3. Style check using flake8
 These tasks ensure that good quality code was being integrated with the source code on GitHub.

 ![GITHub and CI setup](docs/2209-Projectscreenshot.png) *Project status - 22 Sep*